Mohammad639sp/Sample_Test_Repo/README.md

 # Sample_Test_Repo
-All the files placed are for test &amp; trail purpose only this is fore test
+All the files placed are for test &amp; trail purpose only to test always